luau-lang/luau/docs/index.md

   -
     title: Libraries
     excerpt: >
         As a language, Luau is a full superset of Lua 5.1.
 As far as standard library is concerned, some functions had to be removed from the builtin libraries, and some functions had to be added.
-Additionally, Luau is currently only runnable from the context of the Roblox engine, which exposes a large API surface [documented on Roblox developer portal](https://developer.roblox.com/en-us/api-reference).
+When Luau is embedded into an application, the scripts normally get access to extra library features that are application-specific.
+    url: /library
+    btn_label: Learn More
+    btn_class: "btn--primary"

 ---